-To get the most out of your physical therapy appointment, Smulofsky suggests writing a list of things that make your shoulder feel worse, as well what makes it feel better.
-“That’s good information for the therapist – if we know how irritable the patient is, we know what exercises we can and can’t do right away,” she says.
+To get the most out of your physical therapy appointment, Jaclyn Smulofsky, a physical therapist at Hospital for Special Surgery, suggests writing down the things that make your shoulder feel worse, as well what makes it feel better.
+“That’s good information for the therapist – if we know what is painful, we know what exercises we can and can’t do right away,” she says.

 At your first appointment, the therapist will assess your range of motion by comparing the movement of your two arms.
 They’ll also evaluate your arm and shoulder strength and do some gentle stretching to loosen up the shoulder, depending on how severe the stiffness is.
 The first appointment will probably be about an hour; later sessions will last anywhere from a half hour to 45 minutes, depending on the doctor’s request and where you get your PT.
 “I usually recommend at least one to two visits a week, and would expect to see some degree of relief within the first six to eight weeks,” says Smulofsky.